 As with an IRA, these combined contributions then grow depending on how you invested them.

 Once you start withdrawing from them, a similar dynamic is in play.
 For example, if you contributed 6 percent of your salary to your 401k amounting to $200,000, and your employer matched it 50 cents in the dollar up to 6 percent, they would have made an additional contribution of $100,000, for a total of $300,000.
 If that account has grown to $750,000, and you withdraw 5 percent per year (or $37,500), it would take only 5.3 years before you reach $200,000.
 You would then want to tithe on everything you withdraw in the years following.
-And like an IRA, the account may continue to grow, depending on you invested.
+And like an IRA, the account may continue to grow, depending on how you invested it.

 What about Medicare?